Licheam/ICPC_Templates/README.md

 ```bash
 xelatex -shell-escape templates
 ```
-If you encounter mistakes about pygmentize, it is posible that the flag "-shell-escape" is left or you didn't config the path for pygments properly.
+If you encounter mistakes about pygmentize, it is posible that the flag "-shell-escape" is left or you didn't configure the path for pygments properly.

-For the latter reason, you may want to install the pygments or make a soft link inside the tex folder.
+For the latter reason, you may want to make a soft link or directly install the pygments inside the tex folder.

 ## Future Features 计划中的功能